 TGbb editor – change as follows:

-This subclause provides the procedure by which a PLCP service data unit is converted to and from transmissions on the light medium.

-During transmission, the PLCP service data unit is processed (i.e., scrambled and coded) and appended to the PHY preamble to the PPDU, which is converted to light using intensity modulation.
-At the receiver, the optical signal is converted to an electrical signal using direct detection.
-The PHY preamble is processed to assist in the detection, demodulation, and delivery of the PLCP service data unit.
+The procedure by which an LC PHY converts a PSDU into an PPDU is defined in 19.3 (HT PHY), 21.3 (VHT PHY), and 27.3 (HE PHY) for an LC PHY with HT, VHT and HE support, respectively, except for the differences described in the remainder of 32.3 (LC PHY).

+For the requirements in 21.3 and 27.3, the term frequency segment applies to the LC IF signal.

+An LC PHY with VHT or HE support does not support 80+80 MHz noncontiguous channel width.

 TGbb editor – change 32.3.2 as follows:

-32.3.2 LC Light interface example

-An LC PHY uses an LC intermediate frequency (IF) in the frequency range of near direct current (DC) up to a few hundred MHz to modulate the solid-state lighting (SSL) device in order to transport protocol data units (PDUs).
-The LC IF is the channelized input signal to the optical front-end (OFE) from the transmitter or the channelized output signal of the OFE to the receiver.

-Figure 32-1 shows an example of how LC Light interface can be implemented.
-A transmit OFE can be connected to an LC PHY transmitter (TX) that has an RF output.
-A receive OFE can be connected to an LC PHY receiver (RX) that has an RF input.
-A transmit OFE may, for example, consist of a high power amplifier (HPA) and a solid state lighting (SSL) device, e.g. an light-emitting diode (LED).
-A receive OFE may, for example, consist of a photo-diode and a transimpedance amplifier (TIA).
+32.3.2 Transmitter block diagram

+The transmitter block diagrams in 19.3.3 (Transmitter block diagram), 21.3.3 (Transmitter block diagram), and 27.3.5 (Transmitter block diagram) show an Analog and RF block that is described as upconverting the complex baseband waveform associated with each transmit chain to an RF signal.

+In the LC PHY, the complex baseband waveform associated with each transmit chain is upconverted to an LC IF signal instead of an RF signal.
+A DC bias is added to LC IF signal which is then fed into an optical front end (OFE).
+The OFE converts the DC biased LC IF signal into an intensity modulated optical signal.

+In some implementations, the complex baseband waveform is upconverted directly to an LC IF signal as shown in Figure 32-1a.

+In other implementations, the complex baseand waveform might first be upconverted to an RF signal and then downconverted to the LC IF signal as shown in Figure 32-1b.

+TGbb editor – separate the following figure into two figures; the top half Figure 32-1a and the bottom half Figure 32-1b.
+Remove existing Figure 32-1.

 Figure 32-1—LC PHY transmitter

-In the LC PHY TX, after the HPA, the RF signal, in the 5 GHz or 6 GHz spectrum, is down-converted such that the center frequency aligns with the LC IF channel frequency defined in 32.3.4 (Channel numbering).
+In this example, in the LC PHY TX, after the HPA, the RF signal, in the 5 GHz or 6 GHz spectrum, is down-converted such that the center frequency aligns with the LC IF channel frequency defined in 32.3.4 (Channel numbering).
 A DC bias is next added to the LC IF signal before the signal is fed to the transmitting OFE because the current through an SSL device can only be positive, as illustrated in Figure 32-2.
 The reference clock of the local oscillator for the downconversion at the LC Optical TX antenna is the same as in the LC PHY TX.

 [Figure 32-2]

-In the RX chain, the variations in the light level are detected by the receiving OFE and converted into a current.
-After the DC component is removed, the signal is then up-converted to the RF signal in the 5 GHz or 6 GHz spectrum and fed into the LC PHY RX.TGbb editor – delete 32.3.3 (including 32.3.3.1-4)
+TGbb editor – delete 32.3.3 (including 32.3.3.1-4)

 TGbb editor – insert new subclauses as follows:

+32.3.2a Mathematical description of signals

+The LC IF signal is described by Equation 19-1, Equation 21-11, and Equation 27-1 for an LC PHY with HT, VHT or HE support, respectively, where f_c is the LC IF.

 32.3.5 Multiple transmit chains and multiple receive chains

 TGbb editor – change as follows:

-In LC HT, LC VHT and LC HE PHY modes, the LC PHY supports the use of multiple transmit chains and multiple receive chains.
+An LC PHY supports the use of multiple transmit chains and multiple receive chains.
 An example of the LC PHY TX connected to multiple LC optical TX antennas is shown in Figure 32-3, and an example of multiple LC optical RX antennas connected to the LC PHY RX is shown in Figure 32-4.

+TGbb editor – remove the reference clock in Figures 32-3 and 32-4:

 References: